el2iot2/grunt-hogan/README.md

 is itself a pre-compiled template).
 The "default" binder generates javascript that is designed to work both as a node.js module and in the browser via a `<script/>` tag.
-Also supported are the "hulk" binder (should output similarly to hogan's "hulk" command line tool...which is "vanilla" javascript), and the "nodejs" binder, which provides a pure node.js format.
+Also supported are the "hulk" binder (should output similarly to hogan's "hulk" command line tool...which is "vanilla" javascript), the "nodejs" binder, which provides a pure node.js format and the "amd" binder, which provides support for amd modules.
 You can also create your own binder templates to support other usages.

 To specify a binder, use a "binderName" directive: